Why Is STEM Important?

 According to the U.S. Department of Commerce, STEM occupations are growing at 17%, while other occupations are growing at 9.8%.
 STEM degree holders have a higher income (29% higher) even in non-STEM careers.
-Science, technology, engineering and mathematics workers play a key role in the sustained growth and stability of the U.S. economy, and are a critical component to helping the U.S. win the future.
+Science, technology, engineering and mathematics workers play a key role in the sustained growth and stability of the U.S. economy.
 STEM education creates critical thinkers, increases science literacy, and enables the next generation of innovators.
 Innovation leads to new products and processes that sustain our economy.
 This innovation and science literacy depends on a solid knowledge base in the STEM areas.
 It is clear that most jobs of the future will require a basic understanding of math and science.
 Despite these compelling facts, mathematics and science scores on average among U.S. students are lagging behind other developing countries.